 You can see the difference here sitting next to my Instax Mini 90.

 All quite simple and easy, but there is 1 thing I find annoying with the Polaroid Snap which is the viewfinder – if you have your eye too close to the viewfinder it’s not accurate at all.
-What you see through the viewfinder depends where your eye is, which might be nothing like what the lens is looking at.
+What you see through the viewfinder depends where your eye is, which might be different to what the lens is looking at.

 After some trial and error with the Snap, the best way to get some accuracy is to keep your eye about 1/2″ away from the viewfinder.
 That said, as a polaroid camera for kids it’s not a big deal.
 My 6 year old loves it and isn’t at all concerned if the photo composition isn’t spot on.